hero media

 Distance: 2.1 kilometres (0.5-1 hour)

 It may be short, but this Bouddi National Park trail rewards walkers big time with ancient rock formations and spectacular ocean vistas.
-Kicking off at the Putty Beach campground, walkers are guided across sand before traversing a timber boardwalk that guides them through coastal heath and along rugged cliffs with waves crashing below.
+Kicking off at the Putty Beach campground, walkers are guided across sand before traversing a timber boardwalk that guides them through coastal heath and along rugged cliffs, the thrashing waters of the Tasman Sea below.

 The highlight of this walk is the mosaic-like rock shelves that have formed from erosion.
-Don’t forget to pack your swimmers for a post-walk dip at Putt Beach.
+And don’t forget to pack your swimmers for a post-walk dip at Putt Beach.

 Weekly travel news, experiences